Don’t have time to read this article right now?

 Average Smartphone Battery Life

-In 2017 the average battery life of smartphones has gone up to 9 hours and 40 minutes.
+In 2018 the average battery life of smartphones has gone up to over 11 hours of charge.
 This time is based on web browsing which uses about as much resources as mobile trading.

 Don’t be fooled by battery sizes – a bigger battery does not mean longer battery life!

-My personal pick for the best smartphone for Forex trading is without a doubt the Galaxy Note 8.
+My personal pick for the best smartphone for Forex trading is without a doubt the Galaxy Note S9 Plus.

-I do not think anything can beat the Note 8 for trading.
+I do not think anything can beat the Galaxy Note S9 Plus for trading.